RafayelGardishyan/Tes/README.md

 # Tes
-A simple voice assistant named to the cutest and smartest and most beautiful girl on the earth: Tes Buijze
+A simple voice assistant named to the cutest and smartest and most beautiful girl on the earth: Tes (Liene Chatharina) Buijze